-If you’ve been the victim of a pedestrian accident in Florida, there are steps you should take to protect both your health and your legal rights.
+Have you been the victim of a pedestrian accident in Florida?
+There are steps you should take to protect both your health and your legal rights.
 The most important thing is to seek medical attention.
-Either request emergency medical attention at the scene, go to an emergency room, or visit your doctor as soon as possible.
-Injuries may take days or even weeks to manifest symptoms, but a thorough medical exam can catch conditions that could be life-threatening.
+Either request emergency medical attention at the scene, go to an emergency room or visit your doctor as soon as possible.
+Injuries may take days or even weeks to manifest symptoms.
+But a thorough medical exam can catch conditions that could be life-threatening.

 As soon as possible after the accident, you (or someone on your behalf) should try to take photos of the accident scene.
 Photos may be critical to proving fault in the accident.
-Try to capture details such as traffic signs and controls, crosswalks, and skid marks.
+Try to capture details such as:

 You should contact your auto insurance company, if you have one, after a pedestrian accident.
 You may be entitled to benefits under your auto insurance policy, such as personal injury-related coverage and, depending on the circumstances, uninsured/underinsured motorist coverage.

 Most importantly, you should speak with a knowledgeable pedestrian accident attorney as soon as possible.
 Retaining an attorney to represent you may be vital to maximizing your financial compensation.

 How Our Pedestrian Accident Lawyer in Florida Can Help

 If you have been the victim of a pedestrian accident in Florida, the personal injury attorneys of Brooks Law Group can help you pursue the compensation you deserve.
 Our lawyers have experience investigating and pursuing pedestrian accident claims.
 Therefore, we know what evidence is key to proving a driver’s liability and a client’s entitlement to compensation.